nuxeo/nuxeo-drive/ftest/README.md

   - Under Windows: extracts the MSI package expected to be built in the `dist` directory and run the tests from the extracted MSI package with `ndrive.exe test`.

-  - Under Linux / OS X: runs the tests from sources with `nosetests -v`.
+  - Under Linux / OS X: runs the tests from sources with `nosetests -v -x`.

 - Stop the Nuxeo server.